ilotterytea/bot/docs/stream/notifications.md

 ## Responses

 ### Subscribing to the event
-+ If you're not a subscriber \
-`You have successfully subscribed to the "forsen:live" event!`
++ If you're not a subscriber: `You have successfully subscribed to the "forsen:live" event!`
-+ If you're already a subscriber \
-`You're already a subscriber to the "forsen:live" event.`
++ If you're already a subscriber: `You're already a subscriber to the "forsen:live" event.`

 ### Unsubscribing from the event
-+ If you're not a subscriber \
-`You're not subscribed to the "forsen:live" event.`
++ If you're not a subscriber: `You're not subscribed to the "forsen:live" event.`
-+ If you're a subscriber \
-`You have successfully unsubscribed from the "forsen:live" event!`
++ If you're a subscriber: `You have successfully unsubscribed from the "forsen:live" event!`

 ### Getting event subscriptions
-+ If you're subscribed to at least one event \
-`Your subscriptions: forsen:live, xqc:offline, nymn:title, ...`
++ If you're subscribed to at least one event: `Your subscriptions: forsen:live, xqc:offline, nymn:title, ...`
-+ Otherwise, \
-`You're not subscribed to any events.`
++ Otherwise: `You're not subscribed to any events.`

 ## Important notes